-Oregano has been used as a culinary herb as well as a medicinal herb for thousands of years.
+Oregano has been used as a culinary herb as well as by herbalists for thousands of years.
 Oregano is earthy, savory, and mildly minty.
 It has a camphor-like aroma and has a slightly astringent and drying effect in the mouth.
 Its flavor works best with savory foods, and it is typically used to season meat, vegetables, and baked goods like bread.

 Oregano is similar to marjoram, and people sometimes mistake the two, but Oregano is far more pungent in the flavor department.
 When working with Oregano, less tends to be more.
 It can easily overpower other flavors and spices, which is why it is important not to go overboard.

-Oregano’s health benefits scope far and wide.
-It is rich in a variety of vitamins and minerals, and it has historically been used to help people cope with a variety of health conditions.
+Oregano is believed to be rich in a variety of vitamins and minerals, and it has historically been used to help people cope with a variety of issues.
 Some of the things that Oregano has historically been used to help with under the care of an herbalist are listed below….
 Although, you should never attempt to use Oregano for any of these things without the guidance of a professional.